-Clear Linux is the fastest distribution that I have ever used and because of that, I have made it my daily driver for 2021.
+Clear Linux is the fastest distribution that I have ever used and because of that, I am testing to see if Clear Linux can be my daily driver for 2021.
 A few months ago, I’ve switched from Arch-based distributions to OpenSUSE because I heard good things about it.
 All in all, OpenSUSE worked well but getting Blender configured proved tedious.
 In addition, I was tired of running a different Linux distribution on each of my computers and to make my life easier, I’ve settled on Ubuntu which performed better than I had imagined.

 On my computer, Clear Linux runs faster than Arch-based distributions

 There are many articles online which state that Clear Linux is the fasted Linux distribution but I never believe anything I read online and so I had to see for myself.
 After learning that Clear Linux had an option to live-boot the operating system without installing, I had to try and quickly realized that it is indeed a speedy little devil.
 My new Dell Precision 3440 workstation features an Intel 530 built-in GFX chip which is good enough since this machine is not used for 3D and CAD work.

 Over the last 20 years, I have installed Linux countless times so installing Clear Linux was a breeze.
 Since I had a hunch that Clear Linux might stay, I’ve opted for an encrypted install because the computer stores SSH keys.
 Because of the Samsung NVME SSD, the install took just minutes and after rebooting, I’ve added a few more programs which I need to manage a handful of websites and servers.